ManuelPeinado/Android-Links/README.md

 [Google I/O 2013 - The New Android SDK Build System](https://www.youtube.com/watch?v=LCJAgPkpmR0).
 By Xavier Ducrohet.
 Introducing the new Gradle-based Android SDK build system that will eventually replace Ant and the Eclipse builders.

+##Open-source apps

+[Otto + Dagger sample](https://github.com/alexmazza/FindMe).
+A simple example to understand how to use Dagger and Otto.